 This is a supervised program of observation, participation and classroom teaching experiences in two chosen subject areas in a middle childhood setting.
 Requests for student teaching assignments are limited to schools within a specified distance from Baldwin-Wallace College.
+Placements are made by the Division of Education, not by the individual student.

 Students will discuss student issues and trends affecting the profession.
-Topics may include communication with parents, professional associations, and legal issues.
+Topics include, but are not limited to, communication with parents, professional associations, and legal issues.